DataDog/hiring-engineers/answers.md

 Bonus Question: What is the difference between a Service and a Resource?
 > **Service**
 >
 > A "Service" is the name of a set of processes that work together to provide a feature set.
-For instance, a simple web application may consist of two services: a single webapp service and a single database service, while a more complex environment may break it out into 6 services: 3 separate webapp, admin, and query services, along with a master-db, a replica-db, and a yelp-api external service.
+For example, a simple web application may consist of two services: a single webapp service and a single database service, while a more complex environment may break it out into 6 services: 3 separate webapp, admin, and query services, along with a master-db, a replica-db, and a yelp-api external service.
 >
 > These services are defined by the user when instrumenting their application with Datadog.
 This field is helpful to quickly distinguish between your different processes.
 >